malcolmmaima/Lwanda-Magere-Prototype/README.md

 <h2>Useful info</h2>
 Some additional features that I am yet to implement are:
-1. A High Score System.(With an international scores board using an API, to see the best performing player worldwide).
+1. A High Score System.(With an international scores board using an API, to see the best performing player worldwide).</br>
-2. Extra levels(currently only has level 1)
+2. Extra levels(currently only has level 1).</br></br>
 3. Since I used a player sheet for each individual player movement, some more actions are needed.(Requires a bit of designing/animation).
    <a href="#">
     <img width="400" height="150" alt="Capture" src="https://raw.githubusercontent.com/malcolmmaima/Lwanda-Magere-Prototype/master/Screenshots/IMG-20170208-WA0018.jpg"></img>
     </a> </br></br>
-3. Enemy character to challenge us in subsequent levels.(Already designed, will implement).
+3. Enemy character to challenge us in subsequent levels.(Already designed, will implement).</br>
-4. Share scores with friends(social media platforms).
+4. Share scores with friends(social media platforms).</br>
-5. More sounds.
+5. More sounds.</br>
 6. In app purchases(weapons, cheat codes, avatar customizations)